 Unlike classic roguelikes, Tomb of the Snake tries to have a real user interface — even basic mouse support where available (which sadly doesn’t include the aforementioned Mac Terminal).

-The second release makes tomb levels more interesting, display a little bit faster when visibility is high (only noticeable on really old machines), and fixes a couple of minor but annoying bugs.
+Release 2 makes tomb levels more interesting, display a little bit faster when visibility is high (only noticeable on really old machines), and fixes a couple of minor but annoying bugs.
 It's not as well-tested as the original, but the changes shouldn't have broken anything.

-Either version requires Python 2.7/3.3 with the curses module.
+All versions require Python 2.7/3.3 with the curses module.
 Both are installed by default on Mac OS X and typical Linux distributions.
 Users of other systems might want to try the original prototype online.

 In-game banners made with FIGlet.
 Special thanks to Isolectra and fluffy for testing and feedback.